DesyncTheThird/corne-keymap/readme.md

 ## Auto-Mouse Layer

 This feature enables a mouse keys layer when trackball or other pointing-device activity is detected.
-It can also transmit a drag scroll and volume control state to the trackball with the `Scroll` macro.
+It can also transmit a drag scroll and volume control state to the trackball with the `Scroll` and `TB_TVOL` macros.
 This is implemented with the raw HID feature, and needs a python host script to communicate with the trackball.

 The matching keymap for the Ploopy Nano 2 trackball may be found in the [nano-2](/nano-2/) directory in this repository, and modifying the keymap for your own pointing device should be simple.
 You may need to checkout the `develop` branch and pull the latest ploopy pull request to compile this keymap yourself.